Johan is a marriage counsellor and evangelist with a BA from the University of South Africa and an MA from Abilene Christian University.

-Poverty and the disenfranchised in Africa
+Poverty and the Disenfranchised in Africa

-Two books that I read recently made a great impact on me.
-The first is ‘The Wretched of the Earth” written by Franz Fanon and published in 1961.
+Three books that I read recently made a great impact on me.
+The first is The Wretched of the Earth written by Franz Fanon and published in 1961.
 This is a must read for any student who is interested in African history.
 Fanon is a Frenchman and describes the Africa of his day with the problems that it faced as colonial times came to an end.
 The book could just as well be written today.
-As we look at Africa 50 years later it reflects the same problems that Fanon identified in the 1950’s and seems to be following the route he predicted.
+As we look at Africa 50 years later, it reflects the same problems that Fanon identified in the 1950s and seems to be following the route he predicted.

-The second book is ‘The Great African Society’ written by Hlumelo Biko and is called by the author “A plan for a nation gone astray”.
-Hlumelo is a son of the human rights activist Steve Biko who was killed by the security police under the apartheid government in 1977.
+The second book is The Great African Society by Hlumelo Biko, which is described by the author as“A plan for a nation gone astray”.
+Hlumelo is a son of the human rights activist Steve Biko, who was killed by the security police under the apartheid government in 1977.
 Hlumelo is very critical of what has happened in South Africa over the last twenty years since the apartheid leadership handed over rule to the new ANC leadership.
-He sees corruption, lack of meaningful growth of the economy and a poor education system as some of the problems that face South Africa (and perhaps all African countries) today.
+He sees corruption, lack of meaningful growth of the economy, and a poor education system as some of the problems that South Africa (and perhaps all African countries) faces today.

-The amazing thing about Biko’s book is that with great insight he outlines clearly a plan that can divert “a society headed into peril” into “a great society”.(pg.247) Some of the steps that he sees as vital are; a need for increased personal security for all, private enterprise adopting failing schools to fast track education, increased funding in housing to get rid of shack dwelling, a huge increase by the private sector in technical skills training and a so called “re-engineering fund” to “make available loan guarantee instruments to facilitate expansion capital for small and medium businesses in order to spur sustainable job creation on a national scale”.(pg.252)
+The amazing thing about Biko’s book is that with great insight he outlines clearly a plan that can divert “a society headed into peril” into “a great society” (Biko, 247) Some of the steps that he sees as vital are; a need for increased personal security for all, private enterprise adopting failing schools to fast track education, increased funding in housing to get rid of shack dwelling, a huge increase by the private sector in technical skills training and a so called “re-engineering fund” to “make available loan guarantee instruments to facilitate expansion capital for small and medium businesses in order to spur sustainable job creation on a national scale”(252).

 Biko also outlines clearly steps that need to be taken in education and small scale farming to turn the country around.